 demand control ventilation (dcv).
 A ventilation system capability that provides for the automatic reduction of outdoor air intake below design rates when the actual occupancy of spaces served by the system is less than design occupancy.

 demand recirculation water system.
-A water distribution system where pumps prime the service hot water piping with heated water upon demand for hot water.
+A water distribution system having one or more recirculation pumps that pump water from a heated water supply pipe back to the heated water source through a cold water supply pipe.

 door, nonswinging.
 Roll-up, tilt-up, metal coiling and sliding doors, access hatches, and all other doors that are not swinging doors.